-Industrial IOT is the area within Internet Of Things where it’s easiest to make a business case, and forecasters predict some $3.7 Trillion in value to be created here in the next 7 years.
+Industrial IOT is the area within Internet Of Things where it’s easiest to make a business case.
+Forecasters predict some $3.7 Trillion in value to be created here in the next 7 years.
 But adoption in the field is not going nearly as fast as this sizeable carrot would seem to justify.

 41% of firms are in limbo in the pilot stage, and 30% are still discussing how to start, adding up to 71% of industrial firms still stuck in Pilot Purgatory.
 And these are all firms interviewed by McKinsey, so I assume large firms with big budgets, otherwise I rather doubt the firm would be talking with them.

 The solution, according to McKinsey and Cisco, is of course to hire more consultants.
 It sounds very self-serving but I do think they have a point: in my experience factory engineers tend to be very busy people.
-Developing new industrial IOT products from scratch is generally not what they focus on, their skill is in tweaking and optimizing the designs they are given.
-An internal IoT project is also likely to be instantly paused when yet another fire from a major paying customer needs to be fought.
+They generally have no experience developing new IOT products from scratch.
+Their skill is in tweaking and optimizing the designs they are given.
+An internal IoT project is also likely to be instantly put on halt, when yet another fire from a major paying customer needs to be fought.
 As a result, IMHO chances are low that internal engineers will be the hell-bent evangelists, who are going to win over the always present resistance to change.

-Consultants also have the befit of thinking outside of the corporate box, it’s often in sharing data with other companies across the supply chain that the biggest benefits can be gained.
+Consultants also have the befit of thinking outside of the corporate box, it’s often in sharing data with other companies, across the supply chain, that the biggest benefits can be realized.

 - Top management says: “We must get into IoT!”
 Budgets are approved and business units get money earmarked for pilots.

-- Pilots are often designed around ‘showcasing’ the IoT provider’s capabilities/distinguishing features, not necessarily solving the customers’ problem.
+- The IOT provider focusses showcasing its capabilities/distinguishing features, not necessarily on solving the problem.
 This may be due to the vendors’ own agenda, or the fact the customer may not even have an identified problem – the biz unit was just told to do “an” IoT pilot.

-- IoT program never gets rolled out because biz unit sees no value and is not willing to spend.
+- IoT program never gets rolled out because biz unit sees no value, and is not willing to spend their own money.

 Technically it’s all doable, especially when using tried and tested hardware and platforms.
-The issues tend to be on the business case and the human side of things.
-Looking back many pilots should never have been started.
-With a very big thank you to all the professionals willing to share their experience, earned often the hard way.
+The issues tend to be on the business case, and the human side of things.
+Looking back, many pilots should never have been started.

 1. Solve a problem worth solving

-- There is no point doing “something” in IOT just to show you can.
-Pilots which do not have a profitable business case just waste everybody’s time, and will poison the well in a company for years.
+- There is no point doing “something” in IOT, just to show you can.
+Pilots which do not have a profitable business case waste everybody’s time, and will poison the well in a company for years.

 2. Keep it quick and simple

 - Start with existing hardware and platform as much as possible.
 Remember this is just a Proof Of Concept (PoC), a quick win to build support and get the ball rolling.
-Once the business case is proven it is much easier to justify the additional budget to further optimize the solution for a full roll-out.
+Once the business case is proven, it is much easier to justify a budget to optimize the solution for a full roll-out.

 - Use an experienced consultant.
 Your own manufacturing engineers are already pretty busy making sure the paying customers stay happy, and are unlikely to give priority to an internal project.
 It’s not easy to keep up with all the developments in this field, and solid implementation experience does help.